Kabilan108/MLGO/README.md

 - In order to perform the analysis and generate results, please run the `project.ipynb` notebook.
 Note that running the notebook will likely take several hours depending on your system specs.

+# Datasets
+- CuMiDa
+  - citation
+  - 21 datasets on GPL570
+    - other platforms?
+- CuRiDa? - more training data

+# DGE
+- R
+  - limma - linear models
+  - Emprical bayes moderation
+  - GO enrichment
+    - FDR = 0.05
+# Landmark genes

+- based on D-GEX paper (from their repo)
+  - need the citation from the list

+# Packages
+- limma
+- Go.db
+- hgu133plus2.db